 I would highly recommend either driving your own car to the Outer Banks or renting a car to get there.
 The closest major airport to OBX is the Norfolk International Airport.
 From Norfolk, it is an 80-mile, 1.5-hour drive to the tip of the Outer Banks: Southern Shores, NC.

 There’s also a lot to do and see in the Outer Banks, and you’ll likely hop from town to town in order to take in all that the area has to offer.
 Having a car made getting around a lot easier.
 Uber and Lyft are available, and I would encourage them for any night out on the town, but the towns/islands of the Outer Banks are a bit spread out, so you’re going to want to drive on your own during the day.

 The Outer Banks is a great place to visit with your family or a group of friends.
 OBX is known for its large beach house rentals.
 There are also some hotels and inns available if you’re traveling solo or with one other person, but renting a beach house is one of the best ways to experience the area.
 Plus, we loved having a kitchen to cook meals and a cozy spot to watch movies and hang out in on the days when the weather wasn’t ideal!

-We stayed at Resort Realty’s Landmark II house in Nags Head during our visit, and we were blown away by this property.
+We stayed at Resort Realty’s Landfall II house in Nags Head during our visit, and we were blown away by this property.
 It has eight bedrooms, 8.5 bathrooms, a pool, and an elevator, and it can sleep 18 people.
 It also had a pool table and arcade area in the basement, a life-sized chessboard in the backyard, and was only a few blocks away from the beach.
 It also has an elevator, which is fantastic for accessibility.